This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

 1. The more you do, the more you are

-2. Carpe Diem or, reworded more simply as, "Grab the moment, and do remember all those women on the 'Titanic' who waved off the dessert cart”
+2. Carpe Diem or, reworded more intuitively, "Grab the moment, and do remember all those women on the 'Titanic' who waved off the dessert cart”

 3. All journeys start with the first step